 - Measure the oil before the honey so that when you measure the honey in the same measuring cup, it easily pours out.

 - Use an oven thermometer to confirm the real oven temperature.
-You would be surprised to learn that there may be variations that exist between what you set your oven dial to and the actual temperature in the oven.
+You would be surprised to learn that there may be variations between what you set your oven dial to and the actual temperature in the oven.

 More honey recipes